18th César Awards

+Pedro Almodovar and Victoria Abril at the César Awards ceremony.

 The 18th César Awards ceremony, presented by the Académie des Arts et Techniques du Cinéma, honoured the best French films of 1992 and took place on 8 March 1993 at the Théâtre des Champs-Élysées in Paris.
 The ceremony was chaired by Marcello Mastroianni and hosted by Frédéric Mitterrand.
 Savage Nights won the award for Best Film.

 Winners and nominees

 The winners are highlighted in bold: